qbcsm/qbcsm.github.io/content/event/2026-02seminar/index.md

 all_day: true
 ---

-Prof.a Elena Solana Madruga (Universidad Complutense de Madrid) visited us in Donostia-San Sebastián and gave a seminar as part of the ongoing Neutron Scattering Series.
+Prof.a Elena Solana Madruga (Universidad Complutense de Madrid) visited us and gave a seminar as part of the ongoing Neutron Scattering Series.